Skip to main content

 Sessions are built from several event sources:

-• Client hooks send AI IDE and CLI activity from Cursor, VS Code, Claude Code, GitHub Copilot CLI, Codex, Hermes, and Goose
+• Client hooks send AI IDE and CLI activity from Cursor, VS Code, Claude Code, GitHub Copilot CLI, Gemini CLI, Cline CLI, Codex, Qwen Code, Hermes, Goose, Windsurf, and the Runlayer browser extension

 • OTLP telemetry sends Claude Cowork session events directly from Anthropic’s infrastructure